BA British Airways Gatwick Lounge 2019 Review

 The toilet areas were large, with cubicles, urinals for men and long mirrors with marble worktops with wash hand basins.
 The areas looked and felt clean and well stocked including luxury Elemis hand wash and moisturiser hand creams.

-Our Verdict / Opinion
+Our Personal Verdict / Opinion on the BA Gatwick Lounge

 This is one of our personal favourite lounges in the UK.
 As soon as we enter, we always get the feeling of space with modern decor, great facilities and extremely comfortable armchairs to sit back and relax in.